 Pick Progress is a project focused on sharing stories of Black individuals and highlighting elements of Black culture.
-Each post will spotlight two items: 1) perspectives and opinions from individuals who are traditionally underrepresented in the greater American narrative.
+For 31 days, Pick Progress will share the Black experience in ‘style.’ each post will spotlight two items: 1) perspectives and opinions from traditionally underrepresented individuals in the greater American narrative.
 2) a plastic afro-pick (or afro-comb) designed with a black empowerment phrase on it (e.g., black is beautiful).
-For 31 days, Pick Progress will share the Black experience in ‘style’.

 There are many reasons why this project is intrinsically aligned with current issues.
 Filmmaker Rhea Dillion describes an afro “as a crown laden with politics and societal pressures.”
 Natural hair has always been linked with the societal perceptions of Black people.
-In the 1960s, the ‘Black is Beautiful’ movement fought to undo all the negative ideas brought about by a history based in White supremacy… However, the world still needs more content to promote inclusivity and to dispel the notion that Black people are inherently inferior beings.
+In the 1960s, the ‘Black is Beautiful’ movement fought to undo all the negative ideas brought about by a history based on White supremacy… However, the world still needs more content to promote inclusivity and dispel the notion that Black people are inherently inferior.

-Last, but not least, Pick Progress aims bring awareness to experiences Black people are facing, locally and/or nationally.
+Last but not least, Pick Progress aims to bring awareness to experiences Black people are facing, locally and nationally.
 Storytelling is a powerful tool for social impact and positive change.
-Sharing oral histories not only puts a face on statistical truths, but it also highlights the ways Black people are not monoliths.
-Our world need more diverse individuals at the ‘table’ speaking their truths to better understand our world.
-While churches, barbershops, and beauty salons serve as “sanctuaries” for Black individuals to share their stories with each other, Pick Progress can be one place for a larger community to ‘get woke’ about realities of being Black.
+Sharing oral histories not only puts a face on statistical truths but also highlights how Black people are not monoliths.
+Our world needs more diverse individuals at the ‘table’ speaking their truths to understand our world better.
+While churches, barbershops, and beauty salons serve as “sanctuaries” for Black individuals to share their stories, Pick Progress can be one place for a larger community to ‘get woke’ about the realities of being Black.

 You can contribute your story to Pick Progress by filling out the form on the contribute page.